firebolt-dev/firebolt/NOTES.md

 ### Architecture

 - build (and watch)
-  - build the `galaxy` lib (used by both server and client)
+  - build the `firebolt` lib (used by both server and client)
-  - build the cli (galaxy dev, galaxy build, galaxy start)
+  - build the cli (firebolt dev, firebolt build, firebolt start)
   - build the bootstrapper (runtime + hydrate)
 - server
   - builds lib
   - exports
     - all from app/pages/\*
     - Document from app/document.js
-    - - as galaxy (aliased bui)
+    - - as firebolt (aliased bui)

 ### Loading (SSR)

-- if there is no Loading component, wait for getPageData (if any) first, then stream
+- if there is no Loading component, wait for getMetadata (if any) first, then stream
-- if there is a Loading component, inject getPageData and then stream suspending
+- if there is a Loading component, inject getMetadata and then stream suspending